Jane L. Delgado, Ph.D., M.S.

 President and CEO

 Dr. Delgado served in the Immediate Office of the Secretary of the U.S. Department of Health and Human Services (DHHS).
-Working under then DHHS Secretary Margaret Heckler, she was a key force in the development of the landmark “Report of the Secretary’s Task Force on Black and Minority Health.”
+Working under DHHS Secretary Margaret Heckler, she was a key force in the development of the landmark “Report of the Secretary’s Task Force on Black and Minority Health.”
 Prior to working for DHHS, she held a variety of positions including Children’s Talent Coordinator for Sesame Street.

 In 1981, she was awarded a Ph.D. in clinical psychology from SUNY Stony Brook and an M.S. in Urban and Policy Sciences from the W. Averell Harriman School of Urban and Policy Sciences.